-Around 50 millimeters in diameter (the crown is probably not included,) the body of the watch is equipped with a rotating bezel that has its standard diving scale color-keyed to the silicone strap.
+Around 50 millimeters in diameter (the crown is probably not included,) the body is equipped with a rotating bezel that has its standard diving scale color-keyed to the silicone strap.

-Judging by the photos, so far the American brand (from 1969 Nautica Watches is officially a part of the famous Timex conglomerate) is going to offer at least three versions of the watch differing only with colors of their straps and bezels: orange, yellow and electric blue.
+Judging by the photos, so far the American brand (from 1969 Nautica Watches is officially a part of the Timex conglomerate) is going to offer at least three versions differing only with colors of their straps and bezels: orange, yellow and electric blue.

 Like the current BFD series, the new NMX 650 sports a pair of wide, open-worked hands that remind me of some Zodiac divers.

-Thanks to luminous triangle-shaped spots on the tips of the hands and the Rolex-style hour markers on the matte black face of the watch, the timepiece offers easily readable layout, which has a good potential of being legible even deep under water, where there is almost no natural light.
+Thanks to luminous triangle-shaped spots on the tips of the hands and the Rolex-style hour markers on the matte-black face, the timepiece offers easily readable layout, which has a good potential of being legible even deep underwater, where there is almost no natural light.